 MFJ259 being the most commonly used antenna analyzer shows VSWR, Capacitance, Inductance, and Reactance all the way up to 200MHz.
 You have to manually turn the frequency knob and observe the display for readings.
 A VNA, on the other hand, shows a lot more data throughout the set frequency span.
 There is very little manual intervention once you have calibrated everything.
 All you have to do is connect your device or an antenna and observe its characteristics on the screen!

 NanoVNA - What's inside the box

-Entire thing comes in a tiny box.
-It contains the NanoVNA device, Calibration kit, two SMA cables and a USB type C cable.
+The entire thing comes in a tiny box.
+It contains the NanoVNA device, Calibration kit, two SMA cables, and a USB type C cable.

-A short video below should explain you how to calibrate the device.
+A short video below should explain to you how to calibrate the device.

 Doing practical measurements

 While recording the video, I did two measurements, one on the home-brewed directional coupler and another measurement on a shabbily made QFH antenna made for 137MHz.

 The QFH antenna was designed to work at 137MHz but never tested.
 Today, for the first time I saw the true performance of the antenna I made months ago.
 Apparently, the lowest return loss of -29dB occurred at 138MHz.
 A -10dB bandwidth occurs between 135MHz and 140MHz.